Georgia Inglis: Personal

 Georgia Inglis was born on 28 March 1994.
 In 2004, she was run over by a ride-on lawn mower, resulting in a broken back.
 She graduated from Curtin University in 2017 with a Bachelor in health science.
 She is currently enrolled at the University of Alabama completing her master's degree in Women's Studies.
 Her sister Maddison Inglis is a professional tennis player.

 Wheelchair basketball

 Club

 Inglis made her debut with the Perth Western Stars in 2010.
 In 2013, she was part of the side that won the Women's National Wheelchair Basketball League (WNWBL) championship title.
 The Stars fought their way back from nine points down at three quarter time to win 43–40, in part due her efforts.
 "Georgia Inglis", wrote one commentator, "was outstanding in the clutch hitting some BIG baskets which including a one handed buzzer beater that tied the scores up."

 Inglis played with the Red Dust Lady Heelers in its debut season in 2017, averaging nine points, five rebounds and 4.9 assists per game.
-She returned to the Western Stars (now: Perth Wheelcats) in 2018.
+She returned to the Western Stars (now the Perth Wheelcats) in 2018.